bkaewell/self-driving-car/P2-traffic-sign-classifier/project_writeup.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...
+After exploring a limited subset of the training data, I decided that the colors of the traffic signs would be a better learning experience for the neural network than converting it to grayscale.
+As a first step, I decided to normalize the image data using the min-max scaling technique because I wanted to build a well conditioned model with zero mean and small variance to keep it very uncertain about things.
+Furthermore, it makes it easier for the feed forward optimizer to proceed numerically (i.e. accelerates the convergence of the model to the solution of accurate classification).

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a traffic sign image before and after normalization:

-![alt text][image2]

-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

 ![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...
+The difference between the original data set and the augmented data set is the dynamic range of the pixels due to normalization with min-max scaling to a pixel intensity range of (0.1, 0.9).
+Notice the whites are not as white and the darks are not as dark producing a small variance pixel to pixel.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.